+Table 4.
 Table 4.1: Mitigation Measures, Status and Update on Progress of their Implementation Code Mitigation Measure Status Update on progress since previous plan EMM1 Full Integration of Planning and Environmental Considerations in EirGrid's Transmission System Planning Complete The Project Development and Consultation Roadmap has now been replaced by a new Framework for Grid Development.
 The consideration of environmental issues is at the heart of this framework; in particular, there is a specific focus on the human and social environment.
-EMM2 Preparation of Strategic Environmental Constraints Mapping Rev 1: complete Rev 2: ongoing As part of this draft Grid IP development and associated SEA an updated mapping system has been developed. ЕММЗ Preparation of Evidence-based Environmental Guidelines Rev 1: complete.
+EMM2 Preparation of Strategic Environmental Constraints Mapping Rev 1: complete Rev 2: ongoing As part of this draft Grid IP development and associated SEA an updated mapping system has been developed. ЕММ3 Preparation of Evidence-based Environmental Guidelines Rev 1: complete.
 However, these Studies are intended to be "living" documents, which can be updated as new information, surveys or literature is published.
-Based on the content and conclusions of the ten complete EBES, EirGrid prepared three guideline documents setting out a standard approach to environmental assessment of transmission projects.
-These comprise: EMF and You: Information about Electric & Magnetic Fields and the electricity transmission system in Ireland (revised July 2014); Cultural Heritage Guidelines for Electricity Transmission Projects (October 2015); and Ecology Guidelines for Electricity Transmission Projects - A Standard Approach to Ecological Impact Assessment of High Voltage Transmission Projects (October 2015).
+EMF and You: Information about Electric & Magnetic Fields and the electricity transmission system in Ireland (revised July 2014); Cultural Heritage Guidelines for Electricity Transmission.
 EMM4 Consideration of the Broadest Possible Range of Alternatives in all Future Energy Transmission Strategies Ongoing New Grid Development Strategy published in 2017 which outlines the new approach to Grid Development.
 This is also reflected in EirGrid's strategy statement "We will consider all practical technology options."
 In addition, EirGrid have developed a range of Energy Scenarios.
 These scenarios consider the range of possible ways that energy usage may change in the future.
-Scenario planning will allow EirGrid to efficiently develop the grid taking account of the

-EMM5 Preparation of TDP EAR Ongoing uncertainties associated with the future demand for electricity and the future location and technology used to generate electricity.
-Three EARs have been prepared to accompany each TDP to ensure that it is in accordance with the SEA (currently comprising the Grid25 Implementation Programme (IP) 2011-2016).
-These will continue to be developed for future TDPs in the context of the new SEA when finalised.
-EMM6 Ongoing Co-operation in preparation of Renewable Energy Generation Guidelines and Strategies Ongoing EirGrid is a member of the steering group for a number of such Guidelines and Strategies, including the development of the Methodology for Local Authority Renewable Energy Strategies.
-EMM7 Integrating Offshore Grid connectivity requirements and environmental considerations in EirGrid's Strategic Environmental Framework (SEF) Ongoing The Offshore Renewable Energy Development Plan (OREDP) was published in early 2014.
+Scenario planning will allow EirGrid to efficiently develop the grid taking account of the uncertainties associated with the future demand for electricity and the future location and technology used to generate electricity. ЕММ5 Preparation of TDP EAR Ongoing Three EARs have been prepared to accompany each TDP to ensure that it is in accordance with the SEA (currently comprising the Grid25 Implementation Programme (IP) 2011-2016).
+These will continue to be developed for future TDPs in the context of the new SEA when finalised. ЕММ6 Ongoing Co-operation in preparation of Renewable Energy Generation Guidelines and Strategies Ongoing EirGrid is a member of the steering group for a number of such Guidelines and Strategies, including the development of the Methodology for Local Authority Renewable Energy Strategies. ЕММ7 Integrating Offshore Grid connectivity requirements and environmental considerations in EirGrid's Strategic Environmental Framework (SEF) Ongoing The Offshore Renewable Energy Development Plan (OREDP) was published in early 2014.
 Guidance on EIS and NIS Preparation for Offshore Renewable Energy Projects has also been produced and was published in April 2017.
-EirGrid formed part of the Environmental Working Group (EWG) which inputted to the production of these Guidelines.
-EMM8 Other measures integrated into the draft Grid IP Ongoing EirGrid has developed their EBES's and Guideline documents to inform future transmission project developments.
+EirGrid formed part of the Environmental Working Group (EWG) which inputted to the production of these Guidelines. ЕММ8 Other measures integrated into the draft Grid IP Ongoing EirGrid has developed their EBES's and Guideline documents to inform future transmission project developments.
 As part of this cycle of the draft Grid IP EirGrid has developed a series of policies and objectives for future grid development.